Saishy/TinyBirdNet-Unity/README.md

 The goal of TinyBirdNet is to create an API similar to Unet's HLAPI while using the LiteNetLib behind the scenes.

+## Features
+- All code available, no obsfucation, no dlls.
+- Similar to Unet, easier to migrate projects from.
+- Free for noncommercial projects!
+Try it fully without paying.
+- No additional charges for CCU, bandwith, nothing, it's yours to use.

 **Version: 1.1.1**
 - Updated LiteNetLib to master branch commit 74160c322ba4c94da1df0d395d2e012b020e68f1